lmiller1990/flux-entities/README.md

 #### `isReady`

-Helper to determine state of a slice of the store that extends `AjaxState` is `ready` - that is, the initial request and data required is in the store.
+Helper to determine state of a slice of the store that extends `AjaxState` is `ready` - that is, the initial request and data required is in the store. `ready` will remain true as long as there is valid data in the store, even if the store is subsequently in a loading state.

 ```ts
 interface UsersState extends AjaxState<User> {}